run2fail/locker/README.rst

 Limitations & Issues
 ====================

-- Must be run as root but there is no check for the user's uid at this time
+- Must be run as root
 - There is no "up" command yet, you must manually execute the rm, create, start, ports commands
 - Does not catch malformed YAML files and statements
 - Only directories are supported as bind mounts
-- Netfilter rules cannot yet be removed and still use Python's ``os.system()``.
-Is there a nice Python module?
-I don't find neither python-netfiler nor python-iptables intuitive.
-- In fact, the same netfilter rules may be added multiple times
 - Missing adequate documentation
 - No test cases
 - Does not support unprivileged containers